fluxxcode/ImGui-Markup/doc/items.md

 ### Description:
 The text is equal to ```ImGui::Text()``` and is used to display basic information.
 ### Restrictions:
-- Can only be created in a unit of typ `GUI`
+- Can only be created in an unit of typ `GUI`
 ### Attributes:
 | Name | Type | Description | Default Value |
 | ---| --- | --- | --- |